schiehll/torrentflix/README.md

   <img src="demo.gif">
 </p>

+# Motivation

+There's no season 5 of Brooklyn nine-nine on Netflix 👎

 # What's it

 It lets you search for a movie or show using the [OMDb API](http://www.omdbapi.com/), then it try to find torrent files for it using the [Popcorn API](https://popcornofficial.docs.apiary.io/#reference).